 - ¼ cup worcestershire sauce

-- ¼ cup liquid smoke (Mesquite)
+- 1 teaspoon liquid smoke (Mesquite)

-- 1 tsp cracked black pepper
+- 1 teaspoon cracked black pepper

-- 4 tbsp Frank's RedHot
+- ¼ cup Frank's RedHot

-- ¼ cup water to cover meat (optional)
+- ¼ cup water

 - Pick a lean cut of beef and trim all visible fat.
 After trimming the fat, place the meat in the freezer for an hour or two to partially freeze.
 If purchasing already sliced beef, skip steps the freezing process as it is only used for large cuts of beef.